PistolRcks/starboundmodtester/README.md

 Copys over Steam Workshop mods to your Starbound mod folder.
 Note that this is only applicable if you have Starbound on Steam.
 However, if you are using a non-Steam Starbound and wish to use Workshop mods, this will also work.

 ## Extra Remarks
+### Non-Linux Versions
 This version is being built for the intent of being run on Linux with the bash shell.
-Anyone who wishes to make a Windows/macOS (It may work with minimal edits on macOS, seeing as it also uses the bash shell) branch may do so, as I have no knowledge or intention of doing so.
+Anyone who wishes to make a Windows (macOS support is in the works) branch may do so, as I have no knowledge or intention of doing so.

+### Using Folders Other Than Defaults
+If you have a different Steam folder and/or Starbound folder that you use for Starbound, you can change the STEAM_DIR and STARBOUND_DIR variables at the beginning of the script to the root folder of each respective location.
+The location doesn't require slash escapes, and might actually break if you use them (e.g. `STEAM_DIR="/games/path to games/steam games"`, not `STEAM_DIR="/games/path\ to\ games/steam\ games"`.
+Oh yeah, and keep the quotes.
+They're needed so everything doesn't break (thanks bug #2).

+### Final Note
 NOTE: The mod does NOT load Starbound through Steam, so all Workshop mods will only be loaded if you use `-w` or `--enable-workshop-mods`.
 However, this does allow for usage on platforms other than Steam, such as GOG.